This Day In Writing History

 Winston commits the ultimate crime against the sexually repressive regime - he falls in love with a woman and they have a passionate affair.
 He and the girl try to escape detection but are arrested by the Thought Police, brought to the Ministry of Love and tortured until they denounce each other.

 Now reeducated - brainwashed - to be obedient, Winston is readmitted into the state as a citizen.
-He's calm, happy, and soulless, and as the novel's last sentence reports, "He loved Big Brother."
+He's calm, happy, and soulless, and as the novel's ominous final sentence observes, "He loved Big Brother."

 A masterpiece of science fiction and political allegory, Nineteen Eighty-Four was published in June of 1949 to great acclaim.
 It remains a classic to this day.